-- All students would take a first-year writing course that includes written, oral, and digital assignments.
-Unlike the current GE, no College students would be exempt from this requirement through prior AP credit or testing. - All students would enroll in one course that meets the second writing requirement, which includes written, oral, and digital projects.
+- All students would take a first-year writing courses that includes written, oral, and digital assignments.
+Unlike the current GE, no College students would be exempt from this requirement through prior AP credit or testing.. - All students would enroll in one course that meets the second writing requirement, which includes written, oral, and digital projects.

 Quantification, Computation, and Data Analysis: Our students need skills and literacies to navigate and make sense of a world increasingly awash in numbers and data.
-Through this requirements students will acquire the mathematical knowledge and skills necessary to understand and solve real world problems.
+Through this requirement students will acquire computational and analytical skills needed to manipulate, organize, summarize, and evaluate quantitative information.